asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-kubernetes.md

 [Kubernetes provider](kubernetes-provider-net.md) is another implementation of `IClusterProvider` interface, the same as [Consul provider](cluster/consul-net.md).
 For more information you can check [Cluster providers section](cluster-providers-net.md).

+## MANDATORY READING!!

+The essential configuration is CPU Requests combined with No CPU Limits.
+Deviating from this configuration results in CPU throttling, leading to gossip timeouts and associated issues.

+This is not an issue specific to Proto.Actor; rather, it is a problem inherent to real-time systems within Kubernetes.
+Real-time systems cannot tolerate intermittent CPU pauses on nodes, as this unpredictably renders them unresponsive for undefined durations.

 ## Changes in the application

 First thing that needs to be done is to reference `Proto.Cluster.Kubernetes` package where this implementation is provided.